hoangxcao/ShoppingList/README.md

 # ShoppingList
-Implementation of a basic shopping list application
+Implementation of a basic Android shopping list application